zackb/hyprwat/README.md

 # hyprwat

-A simple Wayland panel to present selectable options with a customizable interface.
-Designed to work seamlessly with Hyprland compositor.
+A Hyprland menu utility to present selectable options with a customizable interface.

 ## Description